sparkfun/SparkFun_LoRaSerial/docs/operating_modes.md

 Virtual Circuit mode combines the data guarantee of P2P but allows multiple radios to coexist.

 VC mode is ideal for small amounts of data (tens of bytes) to be delivered to a given recipient in the network.
-It's

 Because of the nature of VC more radio overhead means there is less usable bandwidth for user data.
 VC mode should not be used to transmit long streams of data.

 Benefits of Virtual Circuits:
 * Guaranteed delivery of a given data packet to a specific host (broadcast also supported).